 Dr. Paul Weber's research interests lie in the bioanalytical applications of capillary electrophoresis (CE).
 CE is a separation technique, with its high resolving power and low sample consumption, has been applied by many researchers to biological samples.
 Dr. Weber is particulary interested in using CE to study the biological components of the eye.
 Most recently, he is focusing on the use of CE to detect selectively amino acid metabolites of medical interest with sensitivity.
 For example, xanthurenic acid can be selectively derivatized and detected by CE with UV-visible detection.

-Dr. Ted Bryan, the other member of the department, is an inorganic chemist with research projects which pull from many of the major branches of chemistry.
+Dr. Ted Bryan is an inorganic chemist with research projects which pull from many of the major branches of chemistry.
 His broad area of research is in ruthenium metal complexes.
 He is interested in synthesizing and using certain compounds to model the formation of acid rain in the atmosphere.

 The Department has the "Kathy Damme Endowment for Student Research," which provides approximately $3,000 for research in chemistry at Briar Cliff.
 The money is used primarily to provide a stipend to the student for time spent on his/her research activity.
 For more information, contact the Department of Chemistry.